 There is a wealth of diversity to discover in Northern Italy.
-This article is a general “survey” of the area of Florence, Italy, with links to several other articles to nearby cities and areas to explore nearby.
+This article is a general survey of the area of Florence, Italy, with links to several other articles to nearby cities and areas to explore in Tuscany and near Florence.

 C’mon!
 Let’s go to Italy!